 I mainly use a Canon AE1 camera to photograph compilations of rubbishy materials found around my flat.
-I throw light on these loose constructions to try give them a more mysterious & precious “feel”..(Sometimes I use a digital camera as a ‘sketching tool’ but never manipulate the photo, just rearrange the ‘stuff’ I am photographing).
+(I have however recently added photographs taken on mobile phone of same subjects).
+I throw light on these loose constructions to try give them a more mysterious & precious “feel”..(Sometimes I use a digital camera as a ‘sketching tool’.
+I rarely manipulate or filter the photo, just rearrange the ‘stuff’ I am photographing).
 My artwork reflects inner wrangles, tangles & tortures (not forgetting the joys!) which intermingle & sometimes settle & loosen up in the right light (ie. real care for self, others & from others) .
-I love finding the beauty & distinctivess in the seemingly worthless, ordinary, decaying & torn.
+I love finding the beauty, transcendence & distinctivess in the seemingly worthless, ordinary, decaying & torn.
 I’ve been on many intense silent meditation courses which makes me very reflective (or because I’m reflective?)
 My art gives glimpses into my meditative journey at times – by no means always pretty!!
 Sometimes I haven’t got it in me to create, other times I’ve had to create in order to at least visually note and validate the internal- torrent in process, the joy & pain.
 The activity of making helps perhaps clarify, honour, dilute & dissolve intensity & stuckness and at times, the seemingly mountainous inner force of being.
 Piercing the “rubbish” with light forces me to see things transforming before my eyes when I feel it hard to believe in the possibility of any change, shift or lightening.
-‘The journey is your own or it is nothing’, to paraphrase something I read once, this chimes with the ‘experience for yourself’ teaching of the Buddha, so fighting and working for some glimmer of authentic, inner freedom is important for me and an entitlement of all.
+‘The journey is your own or it is nothing’, this chimes with the ‘experience for yourself’ teaching of the Buddha, so fighting and working for some glimmer of authentic, inner freedom is important, essential and life saving for me and an entitlement of all.
 Our own life is the raw material for art.
 Other peoples art helps at times too, it can be uplifting, courage and hope giving to see creative evidence of the manifestations of their honest life questions, symbols, struggles, relationship with nature, universe, self & others – many wonderful examples on this site.
 Thanks.